CSE142/datastructures/README.md

 ```
-3. For IPC and MCMPS, provide a before and after comparison of a change that improved performance.
+3. For IPC and MBMPS, provide a before and after comparison of a change that improved performance.
 Show the assembly code and the assembly code of the function(don't put the whole `.s` file here) before and after the changes.
-Describe why the new assemly is better for the metric.
+Describe why the new assembly is better for the metric.
 ```